Examples for using the one point kite model

 Plotting the initial state

 First, an instance of the model of the kite control unit (KCU) is created which is needed by the Kite Power System model KPS3.
 Then we create a kps instance, passing the kcu model as parameter.
-We need to declare these variables as const to achieve a decent performance.
+We need to declare the type these variables to achieve a decent performance.

 using KiteModels